Exploring the Capabilities and Limitations of Large Language Models in the Electric Energy Sector: Capabilities of LLMs to Fill in the Gap

 \subsection{Language Models and In-weight Learning}

 A foundational capability of LLMs is to produce semantically meaningful text outputs (responses) from text inputs (prompts).
-As the use cases in the Supplementary Information suggest, LLMs have shown capabilities of providing responses that are schematically logical based on power engineering domain-specific concepts.
-Though it is not clear what the pre-training datasets are, current language models do appear to possess such capability to some extent.
-Viewed by a user, LLMs would show the capability of being able to understand the questions, having knowledge about certain power system operations, applying power system concepts, and providing useful information as responses.
-A major part of this capability may be a natural consequence of the large number of model parameters, where certain information has been memorized, and then the efficient processing in the transformer architecture allows efficient retrievals of such memorized information.
+Though it is not clear what the pre-training datasets are, based on our investigation, current language models have the capability to provide schematically logical responses for power engineering domain-specific questions (see Sections SI.5).
+A major part of this capability may be a natural consequence of the large number of model parameters where certain information has been memorized.
+Then, the efficient processing in the transformer architecture allows efficient retrievals of such memorized information.
 This memorization and retrieval capability is sometimes referred to as in-weight learning.

-Foundational LLM models usually allow users to refine the model on a newer corpus of information through the `fine-tuning' process, an example of which is demonstrated for improving forecasting accuracy in Supplemental Information.
-This process allows the parameters in the model to be changed, and therefore, the LLMs would prefer to memorize and retrieve certain information more readily than others.
+Foundational LLM models usually allow users to refine the model on a newer corpus of information through the `fine-tuning' process \supercite{ziegler2019fine}, which we have harnessed for load forecasting tasks as shown in Figure \ref{LLM:Capabilities}(B) (see Section SI.6).
+This process allows the model parameters within the LLM to be changed.